-Telling your family you have cancer may be one of the more difficult conversations you’ll ever have.
+Telling your family you have cancer or a terminal diagnosis may be one of the more difficult conversations you’ll ever have.
 Your emotions are new and overwhelming, and you can expect your family members’ reactions to intensify your own fears as well.

 Jump ahead to these sections: